pebble-hacks/jpdc/README.md

 drawCommandImage.addCommand(stroke1);
 ```

-* When you are done adding commands, save the image to disl:
+* When you are done adding commands, save the image to disk:

 ```
 String filePath = "./output.pdc";